How to Reduce Your Risk of PTSD in a Post-Covid-19 World

 - PTSD (Post Traumatic Stress Disorder) affects about 20% of our veterans of the Iraq and Afghanistan wars.

 - Depression and post-traumatic stress disorders are the most common mental health problems faced by returning troops.

-- 22 Vetrean commit suicide each day in America.
-That mean that 8030 of America's very best are giving up on life do to stress and depression.
+- 22 Veterans commit suicide each day in America.
+That means that 8030 of America's very best are giving up on life do to stress and depression.

 - The most common symptoms of PTSD include: difficulty concentrating, lack of interest/apathy, feeling of detachment, loss of appetite, hypervigilance, exaggerated startle response, and sleep disturbances.